Yes, you can raise rabbits for profit no matter how many animals you have.

 Set boundaries ahead of time.
 Know how far you will go and be willing to put the breaks on for something that will cost too much.

-Sure you can buy quality tools and the things that will make your life easier.
+Buy the things you can’t DIY like buy quality tools and the things that will make your life easier.
 But save money where you can and get scrappy with the things that don’t need to cost as much.

 Saving Money On Cages